-- > The command find can search files on your file system based on various criteria (see reference, or \$ man find ...). - > Build a pipeline with find to count the total number of files and directories in your home directory (and its subdirectories). - Show the result using echo, i.e. print a message like /home/student contains <x> files and directories. - o How to count regular files and directories separately?
+The command find can search files on your file system based on various criteria (see reference, or \$ man find ... ).

+Build a pipeline with find to count the total number of files and directories in your home directory (and its subdirectories).

+Show the result using echo, i.e. print a message like

+/home/student contains <x> files and directories.

+• How to count regular files and directories separately?

+• How to find a file with a specific name?